Jason Voorhees: Men under the mask

-Now wanting a "bigger and stronger-looking" Jason, one that was also "more athletic and powerful", Steve Miner hired former British trapeze artist Richard Brooker.
+Now wanting a "bigger and stronger-looking" Jason, one that was also "more athletic and powerful", Steve Miner hired British former trapeze artist Richard Brooker.
 After a conversation, Miner decided he was the right person for the job.
 Being new to the country, Brooker believed that "playing a psychopathic killer" was the best way into the movie business.
 Brooker became the first actor to wear Jason's now-signature hockey mask.
 According to Brooker, "It felt great with the mask on.
 It just felt like I really was Jason because I didn't have anything to wear before that."
 For The Final Chapter, Joseph Zito brought his own spin to the character, one that required a "real hardcore stuntman"; Ted White was hired to perform the role.
 White, who only took the job for the money, did "get into the Jason psychology" when he arrived on the set.
 White went so far as to not speak to any of the other actors for long stretches.
 As filming continued, White's experience was not pleasant, and in one instance, he went to battle for co-star Judie Aronson, who played Samantha, when the director kept her naked in the lake for extended periods of time.
 Displeased with his experience from filming, White had his name removed from the credits.
 As with Friday the 13th Part 2, there was confusion over who performed the role in A New Beginning, partly because Jason is not the literal antagonist in the film.
 When Ted White turned down the opportunity to return, Dick Wieand was cast.
 Wieand is credited as Roy Burns, the film's actual murderer, but it was stuntman Tom Morga who performed in the few flashes of Jason, as well as portraying Roy in almost all of the masked scenes.
 Wieand has been outspoken about his lack of enthusiasm over his role in the film.
 Feeling alienated during the shoot, Wieand spent most of his time in his trailer.
 By comparison, Morga enjoyed his time as Jason and made sure he "really got into the character".